tangentyh/notes-of-tan/docs/backend/database.md

        - pinning — pinned pages are kept in memory for a longer time, like nodes near a B-tree root
        - eviction strategy — like page replacement algorithms in operating systems
    - recovery
-     - write-ahead log (WAL, aka commit log) — append-only, persisted before page modified and until page flushed
+     - write-ahead log (WAL, aka commit log, redo log) — append-only, persisted before page modified and until page flushed
        - order — log sequence number (LSN), an internal counter or a timestamp
        - checkpoint and trim — when a checkpoint reached, WAL trimmed since log records up to a certain mark are fully persisted and not required anymore
          - sync checkpoint — forces all dirty pages to be flushed on disk